History of the SkyHawk binocular

 Speaking of mounts, consider the tripod.
 Oberwerk includes the American-made TR3 hardwood tripod, available in 3 hardwood choices and 4 stain colors.
 It’s exceptionally sturdy and simply gorgeous- yet occupies no more floor space than the SkyHawk tripod.
 While we don’t include an inexpensive dolly, the Italian-made Manfrotto Auto-Dolly is available an option.
 The black low-profile Auto-Dolly doesn’t noticeably detract from the tripod’s beauty, and the single foot-pedal locking mechanism is pretty slick.

 Look closely at the SkyHawk tripod, and you’ll see that it actually is the Oberwerk 5000 Series tripod/head (which we pair with our lower-priced binoculars).
 However the 5000 is customized for us with longer leg sections for more height range and also greater strength (with more leg section overlap).
 Our 5000 is also black-anodized (instead of silver) and comes with two quick-release plates and dual panning handles.
-SkyHawk charges $475 for their tripod, while our improved 5000 tripod is $279.
+SkyHawk charges $525 for their tripod, while our superior 5000 tripod is just $279.

 With all that said, the 9600 is not a bad binocular- after all, it was briefly in our product line.
-In fact it could be a compelling choice- at the right price.
-But comparing features, ease-of-use, performance, appearance and value- which would you rather have in your living room?
+In fact it could be a compelling choice, if it wasn’t so grossly over-priced.
+But price aside, comparing features, ease-of-use, performance, appearance and value- which would you rather have in your living room?

 Finally, consider service and support.
-When you place an order with Oberwerk, either online or by phone, your binocular will be set up, tested and tuned to perfection, including alignment on our collimator, and your custom hardwood tripod will be assembled- all at our facility in Dayton, Ohio, typically within 24 hours.
-If something happens to your binocular long after it’s out of warranty, only Oberwerk has the knowledge, experience, specialized tools and complete parts inventory, to handle any type of repair or rebuild.
+We have full-time staff ready to help by phone (9-5 Mon.-Fri.) or email (24/7).
+When you place an order, either online or by phone, your binocular will be set up, tested and tuned to perfection (including alignment on our collimator), and your custom hardwood tripod will be assembled- all at our facility in Dayton, Ohio, typically within 24 hours.
+If something happens to your binocular long after it’s out of warranty, only Oberwerk has the knowledge, experience, specialized tools and complete parts inventory, to handle any type of problem or repair.